 Calculate the volume of a hemisphere, including its surface area and its liquid capacity from ounces to millilitres to gallons.
 We usually think of earth's northern and southern hemispheres, separated by the equator.
 In pottery making, bowls thrown on a pottery wheel or hand-built on hump drape molds are often hemispheric if they are half spheres.
-If the object for which you are calculating is elliptical, like an oval bowl or a shallow/tall bowl (an oblate ellipsoid), use our Ellipsoid Volume Calculator and find out how much liquid its volume can contain from ounces to millilitres.
+If the object for which you are calculating is elliptical, like an oval bowl or a shallow or tall bowl, use our Ellipsoid Volume Calculator and find out how much liquid its volume can contain.

 Hemisphere Volume Calculator FYIs...

 To calculate, enter the radius of the hemisphere, which is its diameter divided by 2.

 Surface area, the entire external surface area making up a hemisphere (which is half of a sphere), is calculated with the formula: